We're funding the next generation

 The Women in Water Scholarship Fund encourages young women to pursue fulfilling careers developing, managing and conserving water.
 This annual scholarship has been increased to $7,500 annually by the WIW Board of Directors.
 It is awarded to a woman pursuing an undergraduate degree in preparation for a career in any element of water resources, including water law, communications, community and government relations, or engineering.

-Women In Water Proudly awards fifth scholarship
+Women In Water Proudly awards seventh scholarship

-See Gabriela’s essay here
+See Dani's Essay essay here

-The academic year 2024-25 application process will open in April of 2024.
+The academic year 2026-27 application process will open in April of 2026.

 We care about women in water because we are women in water.